Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 Published 01/19/2021

-Below, we’ve covered how to get each dose of finasteride safely, where to start your search, and what other treatments you may want to consider.
+Below, we’ve covered how to start the process of gaining access to a finasteride prescription and what other treatments you may want to consider.

-However, it is very easy and inexpensive to get a prescription — you don’t even have to deal with a waiting room.
+However, it can be very easy and inexpensive to get a prescription — you don’t even have to deal with waiting room times, as we offer online consultations with healthcare professionals (more on that soon).

-Extensive research proves that finasteride (reminder: that’s the active ingredient in Propecia and Proscar) is effective at treating androgenic alopecia, so it’s a solid pick among hair loss treatments.
+Extensive research shows that finasteride (the active ingredient in brand name drugs, Propecia® and Proscar®) is effective at treating androgenic alopecia, so it’s a solid pick among hair loss treatments.

 Finasteride helps block the conversion of testosterone to dihydrotestosterone (DHT) — an androgen responsible for male pattern hair loss, or androgenetic alopecia.
 DHT can shrink hair follicles and, over time, cause hair thinning.